snapfinger/Summer22_TrojanMap/README.md

 #### Who should work on the project?
 If you plan to become a software engineer, we recommend to work on the project as it will give you more experience in coding a real life project.
 Otherwise, you can take the homework assignments.

+Not everything in the project is covered in the class.
+The idea is for you to do some quick research and figure them out.
+For example, you should read on handling regular expressions in C++.

 #### Which one is harder?
 We expect both options to take similar amount of time.
 The project however might require extra effort from you during the environment setup and installing prerequisites.